 The Nativity - EYFS, KS1.
 Early Years, First Stage.
 (Ages 3 - 7)

 This workshop is the Nativity story where the children get to meet the animals not usually mentioned in its telling!
 It is conducted by a presenter dressed as either a shepherd, king or angel and is an active representation of the story.
 The children get involved in the story line by pretending to be shepherd’s around the camp fire and the Kings crossing the desert on their camels.
 And throughout they get to meet and handle the great ZooLab animals.
 The children will not only benefit from learning facts about the ZooLab animals and the noises that they make: they will learn about the Christmas story, improve vocabulary and develop independent thinking.

-Taking place from now to the end of February, our Chinese New Year workshops tells the story at the heart of the Chinese calendar as part of a great cross-curricular animal handling workshop.
+Our Chinese New Year workshops tells the story at the heart of the Chinese calendar as part of a great cross-curricular animal handling workshop.
 Not only is ZooLab's Chinese New Year workshops a lot of fun, it complements the curriculum in several areas including -

 · English and literacy